whitneyburton/portfolios/students/1606-back/jean-joeris/20160922-mod_2_portfolio.md

   * One piece of feedback I have gotten is that when I get excited I can lose some of my mindful communication.
 I have responded to this by trying to seek feedback from others more often, and my telling people that I might do this.
 It is not their responsibilty to police my behavior, but by telling them I hope to make it more comfortable if they do call me out.
 It has been humbling to remember how my valuing of mindful communication does not translate into 100% applicaton of this value.

 * List of 10 companies with one person you could connect with at each
+*
   1. AlchemyAPI- Eliot Turner
   2. Auger - Josh
   3. Aetna - Todd Aron
   4. 18f- Greg Boone
   5. alteryx - Jay Bourland
   6. Purch - Ellie Morris
-  8. Red Canary Chris Rothe
+  8. Red Canary - Chris Rothe
   9. Not sure of the shop's name, but somebody who hangs out at the barn my wife spend's time at works at a Rails shop.
 I need to wait til the next bonfire at the barn to network with him
-  10.
+  10. SpotX - Laura Knutson

 * Regarding Lia's networking class:
   * This was an extremely helpful class!
 As an introvert, it was so useful to have somebody a) explicitly acknowledge the difficulty I face in networking and b) give me concrete ways to overcome this difficulty.
 I was able to turn around and apply this at the Denver Startup Week job fair.
 Thanks to Lia I was able to make multiple connections.